I can do everything through Him who gives me strength' (Philippians 4:13)

 We use a mixture of worship resources including plans from Lichfield Diocese, bible stories linked to our values and Picture News to highlight current issues and courageous advocacy in real time for the children.
 Within Picture News Worship, we also look at the links to British Values and reflect on 'The Big Question' for the week.

-This term our value is 'Responsibility'
+This term our value is 'Generosity'.

 Picture News